p1pahare/flutter_anime_songs_player/README.md

 ## Thanks to the community

-Credits to Animethemes.moe and AnimeThemes Subreddit community, Who has been maintaining Anime themes Database for a while now.
+Credits to Animethemes.moe and AnimeThemes community, Who has been maintaining Anime themes Database for a while now.

 Many thanks also goes to Themes.moe who have provided mp3 mirrors of songs.